 A voter using RAVBM:

-- Requests a RAVBM from their County election office by application, phone, email or by reviewing their information on My Voter Status at sos.ca.gov
+• Requests a RAVBM from their County Election Office by application, phone, email or by reviewing their information on My Voter Status at sos.ca.gov.

-- Prints and returns their ballot package containing the voted ballot and ballot declaration and oath of voter using their postage paid envelope included with their vote-by-mail ballot or by using their own envelope which would require postage.
-The return envelope used in any instance, must have the voter’s signature on the outside envelope.
-The voter can also return their envelope in person to a voting location, drop box or their County Elections Office.
-A voter cannot submit their selections online.
-It must be mailed or returned in person.
+• After marking, reviewing, and accepting their ballot, prints and returns their complete ballot package (containing the voted ballot, ballot declaration, and voter oath) by using the postage-paid envelope included with their original vote-by-mail ballot or by using their own envelope, which would require postage.
+Whichever envelope is used, it must have the voter’s signature on the outside.
+The voter can also return their envelope in person to a drop box, polling location, or the County Elections Office.

 This service provides information on how an individual may run for public office.
 Candidate information booklets for recent elections and declarations regarding qualifications to run for office are available in the Reference section, as well as, by clicking here March 5, 2024, Presidential Primary Election.